Real Estate Law

 During the term of the trust, the owner will be able to live in the house rent-free, as long as they continue to pay all the expenses of the home, including the real estate taxes.
 Thus, the homeowner retains the right to live in their home, and the people who will inherit the home are not burdened with taxes or other expenses at a time when they are not using the home.

 Since a home is such a large asset, it is important to work with a trusted estate planning attorney when developing your qualified personal residence trust.
 Each trust should:

-- set a defined period (for example 8 years) during which the creator of the trust may live in the home rent free while paying all expenses;
+- Set a defined period during which the creator of the trust may live in the home rent-free while paying all expenses; and

-- if the creator of the trust wishes to live in the home after the defined period then he or she must pay a fair market rent to the owners of the home.
+- If the creator of the trust wishes to live in the home after the defined period then they must pay a fair market rent to the owners of the home.

 Since the home is in a trust, the creator of the trust will not need to pay estate taxes on the property.
 However, the creator of the trust will need to pay gift tax on the trust assets if the amount of the gift exceeds the amount exempt from gift tax.
 The value of the home that is subject to gift tax may be considerably less than the fair market value of the home because of the interest that the creator of the trust is maintaining in the home.